LuiseFreese/mermaid/docs/DEPLOYMENT.md

 **This script will:**
 - Find your existing App Registration and Service Principal
 - Create a Dataverse Application User linked to your App Registration
-- Assign System Customizer role for table creation permissions
+- Assign a System Customizer role for table creation permissions
 - Verify the configuration is working correctly

 ### Step 2: Create Local Environment Configuration